syncfusion-content/wpf-docs/wpf/Integer-TextBox/Step-Interval.md

 ---
 layout: post
-title: Step Interval in  control | Syncfusion
+title: Step Interval in WPF Integer TextBox control | Syncfusion
-description: Learn about Step Interval support in Syncfusion WPF IntegerTextBox control and more details about the control features.WPF IntegerTextBox
+description: Learn about Step Interval support in Syncfusion WPF Integer TextBox control, its elements and more details.
 platform: wpf
 control: IntegerTextBox
 documentation: ug
 ---

-# Step Interval in WPF IntegerTextBox
+# Step Interval in WPF Integer TextBox

 The [IntegerTextBox](https://www.syncfusion.com/wpf-ui-controls/integer-textbox) control allows you to increase or decrease the value by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
 The [ScrollInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.IntegerTextBox.html#Syncfusion_Windows_Shared_IntegerTextBox_ScrollInterval) property is used to specify the increment or decrement interval.
 The default value of `ScrollInterval` is 1.